-Partners: A partial list of the partners that impact the nanotechnology efforts are CNI, Connecticut Industry including UTC divisions, Pfizer, CCAT, Members of IMS Industrial Associates Program and others, in particular small companies, that have access to UConn major nanotechnology research instrumentation capability, Yale University, and OWC as lead of the Nanotechnology Advisory Council.
+Total Program Funding for FY11: \$16.3M State: \$0 Federal: \$16.3M Other: \$0 Partners: A partial list of the partners that impact the nanotechnology efforts are CNI, Connecticut Industry including UTC divisions, Pfizer, CCAT, Members of IMS Industrial Associates Program and others, in particular small companies, that have access to UConn major nanotechnology research instrumentation capability, Yale University, and OWC as lead of the Nanotechnology Advisory Council.
 In addition many of the faculty that raised the nanotechnology research funding have relationships and partnerships in their research, both nationally and internationally.

-Performance Measure 1: Nanotechnology research funding.
+Performance Measure 1:

+Nanotechnology research funding.

-Story behind the baseline: Research funding in nanotechnology at UConn has gone up from \$25M in 2005 to over \$40M in 2009 with about 55 faculty reporting their funding.
+Story behind the baseline: Research funding in nanotechnology at UConn has gone up from \$25M in 2005 to almost \$49M in 2011 with about 55 faculty reporting their funding.
+Note that the funding typically spans 3 years.
 Due to the State's investment in UCONN 2000 and strategic reallocation of resources for faculty, the University has been able to secure more federal funding.
 Having the appropriate instrumentation and computational capability to do research is another area where progress has been made, but is ongoing.
 Outreach to private industry using the instrumental capability is highlighted by the IMS Industrial Associate Program as well as by a range of joint research efforts with Connecticut industries.

-Proposed actions to turn the curve: To move nanotechnology research forward at UConn and to serve Connecticut industry better, it is required to upgrade a wide range of instrumentation and laboratory capabilities.
+Proposed actions to turn the curve:

+To move nanotechnology research forward at UConn and to serve Connecticut industry better, it is required to upgrade a wide range of instrumentation and laboratory capabilities.

 Future UCONN 2000 funding is scheduled to address this need.
 Additionally, the University is pursuing federal funds to create the capacity for macro/nano engineering in medicine.
-Without these continued revenue streams, the University's ability to create new technologies would be limited.
+Without these continued revenue streams, the University's ability to create new technologies and remain competitive would be limited.